FAQ

 Q: I already know where my utilities are buried OR I already know there is nothing buried near where I want to dig.
 Do I still have to call and wait for a locates?

 Yes.
 Alaska State Law requires excavators to give notice of proposed excavation so facility owners can mark the location of their facilities.
-This is for your safety, the safety of those around you and to protect the buried infrastructure.
+This is for your safety, the safety of those around you, and to protect the buried infrastructure.
 Calling 811 does not cost you, the excavator any money.
 If there is nothing in the way of your project, obviously there is nothing for them to mark.
-Facility owners prefer to be notified of an excavation in which they have no conflict prior to excavation than be notified of an emergency situation after excavation has begun – because someone didn’t think there was anything buried over there.
+Facility owners prefer to be notified of an excavation in which they have no conflict before excavation than be notified by way of emergency after excavation has begun – because someone didn’t think there was anything buried over there.

 Q: What colors do the utilities use to mark underground utility lines?